abilandz/PH8124/Homeworks/Homework_3.md

 echo $FileSize # prints size of some-file.log
 ```

 **Challenge #2**: Develop the **Bash** function named ```EmptyDirectory``` which will take as arguments exactly one argument, which must be a directory.
-The
-function returns 0 if directory is empty, 1 if directory is not empty, and 2 if user passed as an argument something else instead of directory (also non-exis
-ting directory for simplicity let's classify this way).
+The function returns 0 if directory is empty, 1 if directory is not empty, and 2 if user passed as an argument something else instead of directory (also non-existing directory for simplicity let's classify this way).
 User wants to use your function in the following example way:

 ```bash
 EmptyDirectory some-directory && echo "Empty" || echo "Not empty or non-existing"
 ```